PyLink/PyLink/docs/technical/writing-plugins.md

 The sender UID for both can be set using the `source` argument, and defaults to the main PyLink client.

+## Access checking for commands

+See the [Permissions API documentation](permissions-api.md) on how to restrict commands to certain users.

 ## Special triggers for plugin (un)loading

 The following functions can also be defined in the body of a plugin to hook onto plugin loading / unloading.